 Guests are treated to “The Chopping Block Experience” that is a thoughtful standard in every element of a visit to the schools, from the greeting received when walking through the door to the equipment used in classes and events, all the way to the plates that are eaten on.

-The Chopping Block has flourished throughout its 25+ years of service because it offers its clientele a new culinary resource unlike anything else that Chicago has to offer.
+The Chopping Block has flourished throughout its 27+ years of service because it offers its clientele a new culinary resource unlike anything else that Chicago has to offer.
 "When it comes to this city, it's one of the best in the world for food," Counts said.
 "One can find anything that they need, great restaurants with award-winning chefs, amazing gourmet food stores and in the summertime, an abundance of farmer's markets with the freshest in produce, meats, cheeses and breads.
 But for those who are a little intimidated by the culinary arts, The Chopping Block is equipped to fill in the blanks in a way that most other establishments in this city cannot -- to create the bridge between the culinary knowledge and products available and the home cook looking to get dinner on the table."

 The Chopping Block opened at the original location in 1997 as a small antique cookware shop and cooking school in a small cottage in Lincoln Park.
 Shortly after opening, founder Shelley Young found that many of her customers needed assistance in selecting pots and pans and other kitchen equipment.
 The retail portion of the store began to grow as Young and her team of instructors started choosing the best equipment and ingredients for home cooks and carrying those items in the store.
 A mentoring style of relationship flourished between The Chopping Block and students who quickly saw the storehouse of knowledge and generosity available.
 The partnership worked and in 2003, The Chopping Block opened its second location in Lincoln Square.
 The Lincoln Park location was moved to the Merchandise Mart in summer 2005, greatly expanding the offerings of the school.

 The Chopping Block at the Merchandise Mart, an expansive 8,000-square-foot space, designed to accommodate Chicago's growing interest in private cooking events, was an expansion from the school's original location on Webster Ave.
 "The original location, of course, has great sentimental value to me as it is the place where I began this journey.
 But as our school has grown, so have the needs of our customers.
-A successful expansion to Lincoln Square first demonstrated that The Chopping Block can offer students the same attention and focus they have always received from our instructors while also expanding our services to meet their growing needs," she said.
+A successful expansion to Lincoln Square first demonstrated that The Chopping Block can offer students the same attention and focus they have always received from our instructors while also expanding our services to meet their growing needs," said Young.

-The Chopping Block closed the Merchandise Mart location in 2022, and is now one focused on classes and events at Lincoln Square as well as its virtual events launched during the pandemic.
+The Chopping Block closed the Merchandise Mart location in 2022, and is now focused on classes and events at Lincoln Square as well as its virtual events launched during the pandemic.

 The Chopping Block's cooking classes are rooted in practicality and simplicity.
 "The thing about our cooking school is the interaction between students and teachers.
 The classes are small enough that you can ask questions and get a good look at what's going on.
 It is an added element that sets us apart and helps the student who devours cooking magazines, television cooking shows and cookbooks put it all together.
 It's the foundation that links that information to the home cook who needs to get dinner on the table," Counts said.